CPlaiz/ActiveCraft-Core/commands.markdown

 # Commands
 {: .no_toc }

-This is a overview of all the commands, their usage and associated permissions.
+This is an overview of all the commands, their usage and associated permissions.

 **IMPORTANT INFO**